thiblahute/meson-website/Reference-manual.md

 - `valgrind_args` if the test is run under Valgrind, pass these arguments to Valgrind (and not to the executable itself)
 - `timeout` the amount of seconds the test is allowed to run, a test that exceeds its time limit is always considered failed, defaults to 30 seconds
 - `workdir` absolute path that will be used as the working directory for the test

+Defined tests can be run in a backend-agnostic way by calling `mesontest` inside the build dir, or by using backend-specific commands, such as `ninja test` or `msbuild RUN_TESTS.vcxproj`.

 ### vcs_tag